A dementia diagnosis can often come as a shock and you may need time to adjust.

 Caring for someone with dementia can be demanding and it is important that you are able to focus on your own wellbeing, as well as the person you are caring for.

-Carers Support West Sussex has created a dementia carers toolkit, which provides support and information about our services and those of our partners to support you.
+Carers Support West Sussex has created a dementia carers toolkit, which provides support and information about our their services and those of their partners to support you.
 You can access all of the support services offered by Carers Support by registering with them as a carer.

 You can also find useful information, advice and resources for carers on the Carers Hub of this website.